Potato Soup Ayurveda Style

 Cut the leek or chop the garlic chives finely.

-Heat up the water.
+Heat the water.

-Heat up the ghee in a medium-sized pot, then add the spices in that order.
+Heat the ghee in a medium-sized pot, then add the spices in that order.
 After adding the cumin, wait until it gives off fragrance before adding the rest and saute for a couple of moments.

 Add the leek/garlic chives and keep sauteing for another minute or two until cooked down a little before adding the potatoes.